About Us

 Executive Director

 Sebastian joined WEM in 2019 as Volunteer Program Director, was hired in 2020 as the Museum’s first paid full-time staff member and became Executive Director in 2022.
-He holds a MSc in geology from Vanderbilt University and is President of the West End Civic Association, a Board Member of the Massachusetts History Alliance, and a Director Ex-Officio of the West End Community Center.
+He holds a MS in nonprofit management from Northeastern University and MSc in geology from Vanderbilt University.
+He is Past President of the West End Civic Association and Vice President of the Massachusetts History Alliance.
+He has previously served as a Director Ex-Officio of the West End Community Center.

 Before coming to the WEM, Sebastian was a geologist developing methods for the collection of multi-dimensional chemical data from minerals he collected in Yosemite National Park.
 He enjoys reading, drawing, collecting books about Boston, and tabletop roleplaying games.